Mobile Business License Guide: Permits and Legal Requirements You Need

 Understanding these nuances early can save time and money.

-Planning Across Jurisdictions If you plan to operate across county or state lines:
+Planning Across Jurisdictions: If you plan to operate across county or state lines, check for reciprocal agreements, understand where new permits are required, and be aware of different zoning laws.

 • Some cities restrict vending near schools or residential areas